treylorswift/InfluencerToolkitApp/README.md

 - Cross platform application built using Electron & Node.js

-- Downloads your complete follower list from Twitter at roughly 300k followers per hour (per Twitter limits).
+- Downloads your complete follower list from Twitter at roughly 300k followers per hour.
 Download is resumable if interrupted.
 Followers can be updated/re-downloaded again later.

 - Integrates with "Influencer Toolkit Newsletters", a web app for managing newsletter sign ups at https://itk-signup.herokuapp.com.
 Quickly create a newsletter sign up page and send the link to your followers with the Influencer Toolkit Desktop App.
 You'll be notified by email when people sign up.